• Gluten-Free Recipes

 • Olive oil - I always use extra virgin olive oil in my recipes.

-• Garlic - Zesty garlic helps create depth of flavor to the soup.
+• Garlic - Zesty garlic helps create depth of flavor in the soup.

 • Lemon zest - I use about 1 lemon's worth of zest for this soup.
 Save the zested lemon to cut into wedges to squeeze over bowls of soup when serving.